matplotlib/matplotlib/doc/api/api_changes.rst

 ::

-  mpl_connect and mpl_disconnect in the matlab interface renamed to connect and disconnect
+  mpl_connect and mpl_disconnect in the MATLAB interface renamed to connect and disconnect

   Did away with the text methods for angle since they were ambiguous.